SharePoint/sp-dev-docs/docs/sp-add-ins/get-user-identity-and-properties-in-sharepoint.md

+---
+title: Get user identity and properties in SharePoint ms.date: 09/25/2017 ms.prod: sharepoint
+---

 # Get user identity and properties in SharePoint
 Retrieve user identity and user information in SharePoint.

  **Note**  The name "apps for SharePoint" is changing to "SharePoint Add-ins".
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
-For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint#bk_newname).
+For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).

 There are different ways to retrieve user identity and information, depending on what information you want to retrieve.
 This article shows you some of the ways you can accomplish that.